Where did the idea come from to found ESSA?

 “Seed funding and validating the model”

-Higher education is a natural place to start.
+Higher education was a natural place to start.
 HE institutions are focal points for education in regions, they usually train the teachers, are close to the labour market, conduct research on education and influence national and regional policy.
 They are also a natural gateway to other parts of the sector.

 So what’s next?